List of Spanish submissions for the Academy Award for Best International Feature Film

 Spain has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since the conception of the award.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The award was created for the 1956 Academy Awards, succeeding the non-competitive Honorary Academy Awards which were presented between 1947 and 1955 to the best foreign language films released in the United States.
 Since the 1980s, the Spanish submission has been decided annually by the Academia de las Artes y las Ciencias Cinematográficas de España (known in English as the Spanish Academy of Arts and Cinematographic Sciences or AACCE).
 Beginning in 2001, the academy has announced a three-film shortlist before announcing the winning Spanish film.

-As of 2025, twenty-one Spanish films have been nominated in the category, four of them have won the award: Begin the Beguine in 1982, Belle Époque in 1993, All About My Mother in 1999 and The Sea Inside in 2004.
+As of 2026, twenty-two Spanish films have been nominated in the category, four of them have won: Begin the Beguine (1982), Belle Époque (1993), All About My Mother (1999), and The Sea Inside (2004).